 Many wannabe writers over romanticize the writing process.
 They think of it as a magical experience where a muse flutters down from heaven, lights upon their shoulder and whispers words into their ear.
 They imagine losing all track of time while lost in the dream of their own creation, fingers typing on their own accord.

-The fact of the matter is thus: writing can be a messy and frustrating process.
+Writing is a messy and frustrating process.
 Talent is important but so is discipline.
 Can you sit down at the keyboard day after day until the story is finished?
 Can you go through the same words over and over until they are right?
 Anyone can write part of a novel, screenplay or a short story.
 Writers finish.

 I don’t believe a person can fully be told how to write.
 They have to sit down and do the work until it finally starts to make sense (hopefully).
 I’ve heard people say that one must write a million words to get the hang of it.